 This might not be a big deal for some—you optimistic thing, you—but for many, including students, being this far into the year means that all your organisational motivation has flown out the window.

-It’s not necessarily a personal flaw—everyone experiences lapses in their lack of concentration and motivation.
+It’s not necessarily a personal flaw—everyone experiences lapses in concentration and motivation.
 While I will warn you that I’m no medical professional, I can say that, from personal experience, lack of sleep contributes to this drop in motivation.

 I won’t get into the medical detail of sleep, but I will provide some tips to sleeping better that have worked for me!